Equal Pay For Women in Nashville, TN

 Statistics confirm a wage gap between the genders.
 Men consistently make more money than women.
 In Tennessee alone, recent data from the American Association of University Women (AAUW) found that the median salary for full-time, year-round workers was $45,032 for men and $36,812 for women — a gender wage gap of 18.25 percent.
 Every other U.S. state has similar differences.

 Many people realize that they are being unfairly paid, but aren’t sure what to do about it.
 They may also be nervous about calling out their employers for fear of retaliation.
 But labor laws are in place to set things right.
 If you’re not receiving equal pay for equal work in Nashville or a surrounding community, it’s time to talk to an experienced Tennessee employment attorney.

-The Employment and Consumer Law Group exclusively represents clients in employment-related disputes.
+The Employment and Commerce Law Group exclusively represents clients in employment-related disputes.
 No worker should be subjected to unfair or deceptive business practices — and we fight to hold employers accountable when they fail to provide the income that their employees are owed.

 Need to know your rights if you’ve fallen victim to the gender wage gap?
 Call or contact our employment lawyers today.

 Is it Legal To Pay Women Less Than Men for Equal Work?

 Equal pay for equal work is the idea that individuals should be paid the same as someone else performing the same job.
 According to the Equal Pay Act (EPA), the job doesn’t have to be identical or even have the same job title, but it must be “substantially equal” to the other in order to receive equal pay.

 So what is substantially equal work?
 According to the U.S. Equal Opportunity Commission (EEOC), it is a job that requires men and women to perform duties that require significantly similar skill, effort and responsibility.
 They also must be done under the same conditions and in the same workplace.